 Nesting occurs from mid-February, during warm springs, through June and July in the high elevations.
 May through June is the most productive nesting period.
 Seeing nesting birds is a wonderful sight, but please remember that nesting birds are protected by the Migratory Bird Act of 1918, and disturbing them is illegal.

 There is definite evidence that the fall migration is underway by early August.
 Southbound movements are at a peak about the last of September.
 However, it is sometimes difficult to differentiate between northbound and southbound movements.
 Late spring migrants may still be moving north as early fall migrants begin their southward journeys.
 There is also the post-nesting summering visitors that may be mistaken for early southbound migrants.

 November through March is probably the poorest season for birding; a few permanent residents remain, as well as occasional Sierran visitors.
 However, a number of species can be observed by exploring a variety of habitats.
-The majority of the park’s avifauna can be found at the low mountain springs and desert oases.
+The majority of the park's avifauna can be found at the low mountain springs and desert oases.
 Furnace Creek Ranch, with its diversity of habitats is definitely a hot spot.
-Springs that occur at up to about 4,000 feet elevation are fairly popular wintering habitats as well.
+Springs that occur at up to about 4,000 feet elevation are also popular wintering habitats.

 Where to look for birds

 When birders visit Death Valley, traveling to a variety of representative habitats will prove to be the most productive.
 Visiting the following areas provides an overview of the diversity of Death Valley habitat and avian species: